jaya-konduru/agent-python-behave/README.md

 Note: Scenario based logging applied by default

+# `rp_enable` parameter
+Is responsible for logging into report portal.
+If it is disabled then no loggin will be into report portal.<br>

+example: `>behave -D rp_enable=True`

+Note: Report portal logging enabled by default

 # `behave.ini` file
 In your `behave.ini` file you will have to add `[report_portal]` block
 * `rp_endpoint =` report_portal_url